 Because they are technically made of paper, most cardboard boxes can be composted as part of your “browns” or carbon-rich portion of your compost bin.
 The problem lies in the inks that are used on the boxes.
 According to Thriving Yard, though many modern companies have moved to more biodegradable soy or carbon-based ink, Amazon has not yet revealed what ink the company currently uses on its boxes.

 Nevertheless, folks at large seem to agree that Prime boxes can be composted with little to no safety concerns.
-Just tear the box up well before putting it in the bin.
-The black tape used on Prime boxes is considered completely compostable as well.
+Just remove any shipping labels, and then tear the box up well before putting it in the bin.
+The black tape used on Prime boxes is considered compostable as well, since it's paper-based.

 Can Amazon boxes be reused for shipping?